This essay is a response to Supreme Democracy: Bush v. Gore Redux, an essay by Lani Guinier (2002).

 Scholarly Commons Citation

 Seidman, Louis Michael, "Democracy and Legitimation: A Response to Professor Guinier" (2002).
 Georgetown Law Faculty Publications and Other Works.
-Paper 934.
+934.